mobxjs/mobx/README.md

 ### Browser support

 MobX >=5 runs on any browser with [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy).
 On older environments such as IE11 or Node.js 4 it throws an error on startup.

-MobX <=4 runs in any ES5 compatible environment-so IE9 an up.
+MobX <=4 runs in any ES5 compatible environment-so IE9 and up.

 ---